pingcap/talent-plan/rust/README.md

 - Applying common tools like [clippy] and [rustfmt]
 - Best practices in Rust error handling
 - Serialization with [serde]
-- Simple log-based data storage, inspired by [bitcask]
+- Simple log-structured storage, inspired by [bitcask]
 - Network programming with std and [tokio]
 - Benchmarking with [criterion] and [critcmp]
-- Fun and foolproof parallel programming
+- Fun and foolproof parallel programming with [rayon], and [crossbeam]
 - Asyncronous programming with Rust [futures]
-- Robust and reliable error handling with [failure]
 - How to learn what you don't know about Rust and find the documentation and crates you need to succeed

-Those who complete the course will have the knowledge and experience to begin writing high performance, reliable, networked applications in Rust.
+After completing this course you will have the knowledge and experience to begin writing high performance, reliable, systems software in Rust.
+And you might discover that doing so is simpler than you expected.

 _**Important note: Practical Networked Applications in Rust is in an alpha state**.
 It contains bugs and its scope is limited.
 If you are taking it now you